JoshCap20/Excel-Password-Recover/README.md

 > Disclaimer: This tool is limited to security research only, and the user assumes all legal and related responsibilities arising from its use!
 The author assumes no legal responsibility!

+> Note: This project is unmaintained as it is far more efficient to crack the hash itself via a rainbow table rather than brute force.
+I realized this after I made this and quickly switched methods.

 ## Usage

 ### Run as Bash